kkoscielniak/the-garden-content/knowledge/react/packages/moize.md

 `useMemo` keeps the result only for the component.

-This can be remedated using [moize](https://github.com/planttheidea/moize/) library:
+This can be remediated using [moize](/Knowledge/React/packages/moize.md) library:

 ```js
 const moizedFibonacci = moize(fibonacci);